Gabrieldelacerda/cicd-pipeline-AWS/README.md

 Once everything was stable, the result was exactly what I was after.
 Push code, watch the pipeline run, see the new version live on the server.
 No SSH, no manual pulls, no restarts by hand.

+There are things I would still improve.
+Adding health checks before swapping containers and eventually moving toward a proper blue-green deployment to avoid any downtime during updates.
+But this version already covers the core of what CI/CD is about in practice.

 ---

 Você pode testar por conta própria: http://54.233.211.29:8080